Top PMLA Act Case Lawyers in Ahmedabad Gujarat | Advocate for The Prevention of Money Laundering Act Case | 9925002031

 Section 3 – Offence of Money Laundering

-Section 4 – Punishment
+Section 4 – Punishment for Money Laundering

 Section 5 – Provisional Attachment of Property

-Section 17 – Search & Seizure Powers
+Section 17 – Search and Seizure of Premises

 Section 18 – Search of Persons

-Section 19 – Power of Arrest
+Section 19 – Power to Arrest (Detailed in Section 5 below)

-Section 44/45 – Special Courts & Bail Conditions
+Section 44 – Special Courts

-Section 50 – Summons, Statements & Evidence
+Section 50 – Summons, Statements and Evidence

 Section 63 – Penalties for Non-Compliance